jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 [Repealed]

 ### 18 Consultation requirements
-(1) When preparing a regional land transport plan, a regional transport committee— (a) must consult in accordance with the consultation principles specified in section 82 of the Local Government Act 2002; and
+(1) When preparing a regional land transport plan, a regional transport committee or, in the case of Auckland, the ARTC— (a) must consult in accordance with the consultation principles specified in section 82 of the Local Government Act 2002; and
   (b) may use the special consultative procedure specified in section 83 of the Local Government Act 2002.
-(2) If consulting the Auckland Council, a regional land transport committee or Auckland Transport must consult both the governing body and each affected local board of the Council.
+(2) Before the ARTC consults the public under subsection (1), it must consult both the governing body of Auckland Council and each affected local board of the Council.

 ### 18A Combining consultation processes
 (1)
-(2) A regional transport committee complies with section 18(1) if the required consultation on the regional land transport plan is carried out in conjunction with the relevant regional council's consultation on its long-term plan or its annual plan under the Local Government Act 2002.
+(2) A regional transport committee or, in the case of Auckland, the ARTC complies with section 18(1) if the required consultation on the regional land transport plan is carried out in conjunction with the relevant regional council's consultation on its long-term plan or its annual plan under the Local Government Act 2002.
-(3) Auckland Transport complies with section 18(1) if the required consultation on the regional land transport plan is carried out in conjunction with the Auckland Council's consultation on its long-term plan or its annual plan under the Local Government Act 2002.
+(3)
-(4) Auckland Transport is not required to consult any organisation or person if the Auckland Council has already consulted the organisation or person—
+(4) The ARTC is not required to consult any organisation or person if the Auckland Council has already consulted the organisation or person—
   (a) in the course of preparing the Council's current long-term plan or annual plan; and (b) in accordance with the Local Government Act 2002.

 ### 18B Process for approving regional land transport plans prepared for regional councils
-(1) A regional transport committee that has prepared a regional land transport plan on behalf of a regional council must, after it has consulted under sections 18 and 18A, lodge the regional land transport plan with the regional council.
+(1) A regional transport committee or, in the case of Auckland, the ARTC that has prepared a regional land transport plan on behalf of a regional council must, after it has consulted under sections 18 and 18A, lodge the regional land transport plan with the regional council.
-(2) If a regional transport committee decides not to include in its regional land transport plan an activity or combination of activities proposed by an approved organisation or the Agency, the regional transport committee must, at the same time as it lodges the plan with the regional council under subsection (1), give the approved organisation or the Agency (as the case may require) written advice of the decision and the reasons for the decision.
+(2) If a regional transport committee or, in the case of Auckland, the ARTC decides not to include in its regional land transport plan an activity or combination of activities proposed by an approved organisation or the Agency, the regional transport committee or, in the case of Auckland, the ARTC must, at the same time as it lodges the plan with the regional council under subsection (1), give the approved organisation or the Agency (as the case may require) written advice of the decision and the reasons for the decision.
 (3) The relevant regional council may, after considering a regional land transport plan that has been lodged with it under subsection (1), decide—
-  (a) to approve the regional land transport plan, without modification; or (b) to refer the regional land transport plan back to the regional transport committee with a request that the regional transport committee reconsider 1 or more aspects of the regional land transport plan.
+  (a) to approve the regional land transport plan, without modification; or (b) to refer the regional land transport plan back to the regional transport committee or, in the case of Auckland, the ARTC with a request that the regional transport committee or, in the case of Auckland, the ARTC reconsider 1 or more aspects of the regional land transport plan.
-(4) If a regional council refers a regional land transport plan back to its regional transport committee, the regional transport committee may, after reconsidering the aspects referred back to it by the regional council in its request, forward to the regional council either or both of the following:
+(4) If a regional council refers a regional land transport plan back to its regional transport committee or, in the case of Auckland, the ARTC, the regional transport committee or, in the case of Auckland, the ARTC may, after reconsidering the aspects referred back to it by the regional council in its request, forward to the regional council either or both of the following:
   (a) an amended regional land transport plan that has been consulted on in accordance with sections 18 and 18A:
-  (b) any additional information that has been requested by the regional council or that the regional transport committee considers will help the regional council with its decision.
+  (b) any additional information that has been requested by the regional council or that the regional transport committee or, in the case of Auckland, the ARTC considers will help the regional council with its decision.
-(5) Despite subsection (4)﻿(a), a regional transport committee may forward an amended regional land transport plan to the regional council without consulting in accordance with sections 18 and 18A if the amendment or amendments to the regional land transport plan are not significant.
+(5) Despite subsection (4)﻿(a), a regional transport committee or, in the case of Auckland, the ARTC may forward an amended regional land transport plan to the regional council without consulting in accordance with sections 18 and 18A if the amendment or amendments to the regional land transport plan are not significant.
 (6) If a regional council receives an amended regional land transport plan, or a regional land transport plan with additional information, under subsection (4), it must—
   (a) approve the plan or amended plan and forward it to the Agency; or (b) forward the plan or amended plan to the Agency stating that it is not approved along with a statement of its reasons.